Brain and Spine Tumor Patient and Caregiver Support Resources

 Within the toolkit, there is a library of recorded meditation classes, Brain Tumor Support Conversations, and a nationwide platform for virtual peer-to-peer support.
 NBTS has a new educational series called Informed in 30, which breaks down complex scientific concepts at the forefront of brain tumor research and treatment.
 The toolkit is instrumental to the organization’s efforts to improve the quality of life for patients and their families.
 Email Rachael Kittleson at email@example.com for more support and resources.

 A few of the ABTA’s educational resources include comprehensive education brochures online or in hard copy format about brain tumors, brain tumor types, and treatments.
-Their educational meetings and webinars are free and specifically designed for patients and caregivers and led by nationally recognized medical professionals.
-The ABTA National Conference, being held September 10 to 11, is a two-day virtual event designed to provide updates on tumor types, treatments, and research.
+Their educational meetings and webinars are free, specifically designed for patients and caregivers, and led by nationally recognized medical professionals.
+The ABTA National Conference is a two-day virtual event designed to provide updates on tumor types, treatments, and research.

 The ABTA Peer-to-Peer Mentor Program is a unique opportunity to sign up to connect with a trained patient or caregiver mentor to help you navigate a brain tumor diagnosis.
 They also host Connections Community, an online support and discussion community of more than 25,000 members.
 You can call 800-886-ABTA (2282) or email firstname.lastname@example.org to connect with their educational programs, support services, and events.